eclipse-che4z/che-che4z/README.md

 Che4z is powered by the open-source projects [Eclipse Che](https://www.eclipse.org/che/docs/che-7) and [Zowe](https://www.zowe.org/).
 Many of these extensions, and other mainframe-oriented innovations, are also available as part of the Code4z package of extensions for Visual Studio Code.

-## Getting Started
+## Installing Che4z

-Before you start using Che4z, ensure you have access to an instance of Eclipse Che.

-### Launch the Basic Stack
+### Basic Stack

 The Che4z basic stack is included with Eclipse Che version 7.6.0 and above, so no installation is necessary.
+To get started, create a new workspace and select the **Mainframe Basic Stack**.

+### Premium Stack

-To get started, **follow these steps:**
+To install the Che4z [premium stack](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside/3-0/eclipse-che4z.html), **follow these steps**:

+1. Open a [CA Brightside Support Ticket](https://support.broadcom.com/mainframe-software/product-page.html?productName=CA%20Brightside) to obtain the devfile URL for the Che4z premium stack.

-1. Log in to Eclipse Che.
+2. Once you receive the URL, log in to Eclipse Che.

-2. In **Workspaces**, click **Add Workspace**.
+3. In **Workspaces**, click **Import Devfile**.

-3. Under **Select Stack**, select the **Mainframe Basic Stack**.
+4. Next to **Source**, select **URL**.

+5. In the **URL** field, paste the Eclipse Che4z premium stack devfile URL.

-4. Click **Create & Open** and wait for the workspace to initialize.
+6. Click **Create & Open** and wait for the workspace to initialize.
 A workspace is created with Eclipse Che4z extensions available.

-### Launch the Premium Stack

-The Che4z [premium stack](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside/3-0/eclipse-che4z.html) is distributed as part of CA Brightside.
-To install the Che4z premium stack, **follow these steps**:

-### Check Extension Requirements

-After you launch your stack, ensure you meet the prerequisites of the individual extensions that you want to use.
-Explorer for Endevor requires access to CA Endevor® SCM, and Debugger for Mainframe requires access to CA InterTest™ for CICS.
-To find out more about each extension's requirements, click the headers below to navigate to their user documentation spaces.

 ## Extensions